deadlydog/deadlydog.github.io/_drafts/2025-01-24-Windows-tips-and-tricks.md

 ### Always open "More options" context menu in Windows 11+

-Windows 11 modified the right-click context menu to only show a few options by default, and you have to click "More options" to see the rest.
+Windows 11 modified the right-click context menu to only show a few options by default, and you have to click "Show more options" to see the rest.
 I prefer the previous Windows behavior where all options are shown by default.

 Below are screenshots of the context menu before and after running the command.